-The neuroscience and behavioral science system materials will be presented in both large and small group formats.
+The system materials will be presented in both large and small group formats.
 All reading assignments, and other learning materials will be available prior to each activity.

-GASTROINTESTINAL SYSTEM II- SPRING 2023
+GASTROINTESTINAL SYSTEM II- SPRING 2024

 This 4-week module aims to give students a broad overview of gastrointestinal diseases, diagnostic studies and therapeutic options along with detailed information about selected disorders (selected from USMLE content outline).